top of page

 SERVICES

-Full dyslexia assessments for children and young people.
+Full dyslexia assessments for children and young people, including assessment for University purposes for under 25s.

 I am a registered supplier to Cheshire West and Cheshire East schools and can be commissioned by Independent schools.